Housebound and older people

 It is very important that anyone who has problems with their memory has a proper assessment.
 If these problems are due to dementia then early diagnosis and referral have many benefits for the patient, their carer(s) and family.
 It can help them to plan and access the treatment and support they need and to improve their quality of life.

-Please book with one of Dr’s who can make the initial assessment and refer you to the memory clinic if needs be.
+Please book with one of doctors who can make the initial assessment and refer you to the memory clinic if needs be.

 Adult Social Care